[Investigation] US billionaires funding EU culture war

 The Brussels-based FAFCE, for instance, once tried to create an outcry that Swedish doctors were not allowed to refuse abortions.

-Similar groups helped to quash a non-binding report by a centre-left Portuguese MEP, Edite Estrela, which said every EU citizen had "the right" to make "their own informed and responsible choices on their sexual and reproductive life".
+EU-based groups helped to quash a non-binding report by a centre-left Portuguese MEP, Edite Estrela, which said every European citizen had "the right" to make "their own informed and responsible choices on their sexual and reproductive life".

 Poland's Ordo Iuris also helped to draw up a national bill granting full human rights to the foetus and outlawing abortion except when the mother's life was in danger.